 As it stands now, it is somewhat limited.
 We prefer to save it for the evening in case we need it and try to charge phones and such at night to that end.
 But it is only scarce on cloudy days, really.

 We have a dry toilet here.
-There is a well with potable water and a deep perforation on a pump, and rain collected.
+There is a well with potable water (we had the water tested from the well, the deep well and also the pond,) and a deep perforation on a pump, and rain collected.
 There is a pond for swimming.
 We have a solar shower.

 There are great comfy buses to go to Montevideo and many other parts of the country from Minas.
 We have some beautiful old bicycles, three, but they need fixed-up and that could be your project and then you can borrow a bike and explore...